Irishbecky91/survival-guild/README.md

         The <em>Survival Tips Page</em> is a scrollable page with the main content laid out in a single column, regardless of screen size.
         <ul>
             <li>
-                <em>Introduction</em> - This text only section introduces the user to the page.
+                <em>Introduction</em> - This text-only section introduces the user to the page.
             </li>
             <li>
-                <em>Page Section Buttons</em> - There are three buttons which will bring the user to each of the sections on the page.
+                <em>Page Section Buttons</em> - There are three buttons that will bring the user to each of the sections on the page.
 This allows the user to get to the information they require quicker with less scrolling.
             </li>
             <li>
                 <em>Competition Banner</em> - Covering 100% of the width of the screen, the competition banner is not static and moves with the page.
 Clicking on the image will bring you directly to the Competition Page.
             </li>
             <li>
                 <em>Content</em> - The content is made up of <em>text</em>, <em>images</em> and some <em>videos</em> embedded from YouTube.
-The images and videos change size in accordance with the screen size in order to provide a better user experience.
+The images and videos change size following the screen size to provide a better user experience.
             </li>
             <li>
                 <em>Back-to-top Button</em> - A Back-to-top button is on the bottom right of the screen, above the footer.
 This button will bring the user back to the top of the page from any point on the page.